Financial "What If...?" Power For The AI Era

 (That's "strategy."
-Every business needs one!
-And in today's AI-driven world, every idea
+Every business needs one!)

 When owners wonder “Will this plan work?”